Miao Wang Home

 [ Contact ]

 Miao Wang (director, producer, editor) is a Beijing-born New York-based filmmaker.
 Proudly bicultural and bilingual, she has a sensitive and fine-tuned appreciation of cultural nuances.
 Her focus is on creative and cinematic films that tell poignant human stories, inspire cultural understanding, build connections, and encourage a more humanistic perspective of the world.
 She holds a BA in economics from the University of Chicago, and an MFA in design and film from Parsons School of Design.
 She apprenticed with two mentors while completing her MFA: renowned graphic designer Stefan Sagmeister and the legendary documentarian Albert Maysles.
 Design sharpened her eyes to visual detail and how colors, textures, and patterns affect us.
 Maysles taught her how to be alert and perceptive to people’s gestures and emotions, however subtle.
 Both became models when she founded Three Waters Films in 2005.
-Since then she has produced two documentary features (Maineland and Beijing Taxi), part of a trilogy of films looking at China’s rise and its interaction with the U.S. Maineland (2017, New York Times Critic's Pick), Beijing Taxi (2010, New York Magazine Critic's Pick), and short film Yellow Ox Mountain (2007) have screened at over 200 international festivals and institutions such as SXSW and the Guggenheim Museum, with US theatrical releases, nationwide broadcasts, and digitally released globally on multiple platforms.
-Maineland world premiered in competition and received a Jury Award at the prestigious SXSW film festival, followed by a Jury Award at the Independent Film Festival of Boston and an Audience Choice Award at the New Hampshire Film Festival.
-It was nominated for the John Marshall Award at the Camden International Film Festival.
-Beijing Taxi world premiered in competition and was nominated for Best Feature Documentary at SXSW, and received a Best Feature Documentary award from the Sidewalk Film Festival and Best Director award from DukeCity Doc Fest.
-Miao’s films also have wide educational distribution - she tours across the U.S. to schools and conferences as a speaker and guest lecturer.
-While Maineland illuminates the experience of the Chinese students studying abroad in small town America for both the American and Chinese audiences, each audience takes away a different level of understanding.
-Maineland has been used by hundreds of schools, universities, and educational agencies in the U.S. not only for engendering greater understanding of the Chinese student experience, but also for teacher training.
+Since then she has produced three documentary features Admissions Granted (MSNBC Films), Maineland (SXSW Jury Winner and New York Times Critic's Pick) and Beijing Taxi (New York Magazine Critic's Pick) , as well as dozens of short films including Made by China in America and Yellow Ox Mountain (PBS).
+Her films have screened at hundreds of international festivals and institutions such as the Guggenheim Museum, with US theatrical releases, nationwide broadcasts, and digital releases on multiple platforms globally.
+Miao’s films also have wide educational distribution.